mageni/mageni/README.md

 Mageni takes the pain out of the vulnerability management cycle by easing these those tasks.

 ## Mission
-To make you love cybersecurity and vulnerability management.
+Mageni is designed to make you love cybersecurity and vulnerability management.

 ## Vision
-We envision a world where cybersecurity is an enjoyable and uplifting experience that is truly fulfilling.
+We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

 ## Installation